It is common to have an about me page, so I should make one.

 Where do you find me?

-Except for this blog, you can also find me on LinkedIn and Twitter.
-I am also on Facebook but let’s keep this away from here.
+Except for this blog, you can also find me on LinkedIn and Twitter as well as peerlyst.
+I used to also be on Facebook but not any more.

 If you want to reach out to me, you may do so through my social media presence, or by email at my name dot surname at gmail.